 This policy brief addresses the lack of protections in Iowa State Code for people using crosswalks.
 Drivers are not required to stop or yield to bicyclists riding in crosswalks in Iowa.
 A driver who strikes and kills or injures a bicyclist at trail-roadway crossing would likely not face any legal repercussions.
-Iowa could take a simple and straightforward approach to legally protect all crosswalk users by changing the term pedestrian to person in the State Traffic Code.
+Through small changes to the State Code, Iowa could expand protections beyond people on foot, to people who are legally walking or rolling in crosswalks.
+HF2568 was introduced to address this gap.

 WHO HAS LEGAL PROTECTIONS IN IOWA CROSSWALKS?
-NOT BIKES.
+Not bikes.